jackfpaylor/snapchat-memories-exporter/README.md

 - Does not transmit data to any third-party servers
 - Only communicates with Snapchat's servers to download your memories
 - Operates entirely offline except for downloading files
+- All your data stays on your computer

 ## Known Limitations